This also completes the circuit: Nevada was the last remaining of the 50 States for which I had not yet done a Trip Guide. Now, I have.

 After his death, his record for highest-paid Vegas performer would be broken, first by Liberace, and then by many others, including Elton John, Celine Dion and Britney Spears.

 The Beatles played the Las Vegas Convention Center on August 20, 1964.
-This 6,300-seat arena also hosted Sonny Liston when he defended the Heavyweight Championship against Floyd Patterson in 1963, and Muhammad Ali when he defended it against Patterson in 1965.
+This 6,300-seat arena also hosted Sonny Liston when he defended the Heavyweight Championship against Floyd Patterson on July 22, 1963; Muhammad Ali when he defended it against Patterson on November 22, 1965; and Ali when he defended it against Ron Lyle on May 16, 1975.

 The Convention Center as it appeared in 1964